oroinc/documentation/commerce/admin_guide/websites/manage.rst

 Edit a Storefront Menu
 ~~~~~~~~~~~~~~~~~~~~~~

-OroCommerce Storefront has a number of menus that may be rearranged and customized.
+OroCommerce storefront has a number of menus that may be rearranged and customized.
 You can enable or disable menu items for a particular customer, website, or a mobile device by setting related conditions.

 To customize a storefront menu for the website: